ContainerSSH/containerssh.github.io/docs/advanced/audit/index.md

 The [asciinema format](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) stores logs in a format suitable for replay in the [Asciinema player](https://asciinema.org/).

 !!! note
-    Make sure you enable the `stdout` and `stderr` interceptions, otherwise the `asciinema encoder won't capture anything
+    Make sure you enable the `stdout` and `stderr` interceptions otherwise the `asciinema` encoder won't capture anything

 !!! warning
     Asciinema is intended for entertainment purposes only and doesn't store all relevant information required for an accurate audit log.